jpedrosa/sua/docs/File_Browser.md

 printing file and directory names and their types whether they are file, directory or potentially unknown.

-If you would rather search with recursion, you could try something such as this:
+If you would rather search with recursion, you could try something such as this one:

 ```swift
 FileBrowser.recurseDir("./") { (name, type, path) in